-We are Go Mental! - Germany's first film festival that focuses on mental health.
-In the first year, we have received 1,800 short films from over 113 countries.
-In two curated festival streams on Vimeo, we present you 25 short films that embrace our core values of de-stigmatization, empathy fostering, and authentic depiction of mental health conditions in film.
-The films cover a variety of mental health issues such as trauma, grief, suicide, bipolar disorder, autism, self-worth, sexual abuse, depression, body image issues, and many more.
+We are Go Mental! - Germany's first international film festival that focuses on mental health.
+In the first year 2020/21, we have received 1,800 short films from over 113 countries.
+In two curated festival online streams on VIMEO, we have presented our worldwide audiences 26 short films that embrace our core values of de-stigmatization, empathy fostering, and authentic depiction of mental health conditions in film.
+The films covered a variety of mental health issues such as trauma, grief, suicide, bipolar disorder, autism, self-worth, sexual abuse, depression, body image issues, and many more.

 With Go Mental! we aim to increase awareness for mental health in general as well as to create a space in which filmmakers, professionals from the field of psychology and psychiatry as well as non-filmmakers from all around the world can come together and join the conversation.
 It is our goal to give filmmakers a platform on which they feel empowered to create new ways of storytelling in which the many layers of mental health can be unraveled and explored.
-Filmmakers from all around the world are encouraged to engage with this challenging and compelling subject and create a community in which stigmas are broken and empathy is fostered.
+Filmmakers are encouraged to engage with this challenging and compelling subject to create authentic portrayals through which stigmas are broken and empathy is fostered.